ZhengXiaohu98/ResumeShow/README.md

 ## Dev Log
 - 12/16/2022 The website is now hosted.
 Click [ResumeShow](https://resumeshow.netlify.app/) to see.
 We are experiencing issues with google && github authentication, and we are working to fix the issue.
 Changed some UI for Home page and Post page.

+- 12/23/2022 Fixed Google login authentication issue.
+Changed the server code to use session.